Do you have a project you want to discuss with BUMP? We’re always interested to hear about it.

 That said, we make absolutely every effort to avoid surprising clients with unexpected costs.
 To be honest, we often just absorb the costs ourselves if we have wildly underestimated something.
 But in cases with clear unknowns, we communicate that upfront – sometimes that leads to a client needing to pay more than what is budgeted for an unknown, but sometimes also less.

 What is a typical fee for a Bump project?
-Most tend to fall between the 10,000 to €35,000 range but on an annual basis we have critical mass in the 40,000 to €150,000 range.
+Our minimum level of engagement on a project basis is €25,000 but on an annual basis we have critical mass in the 40,000 to €150,000 range.

 Training